View Virginia Morgan's Obituary on thetelegraph.com and share memories

 GODFREY — Virginia M. Stauffer Morgan, 91, passed away Saturday, Dec.
 21, 2019 at 8:03 p.m. at Alton Memorial Hospital.

-She is survived by her children, Debbie Hubbard (Selby) of Normal, Illinois, Pamela Steele of Godfrey, and Cheryl Kay (John) of Clearwater, Florida; six grandchildren, D.J.
-Hubbard (Katie), Dan Hubbard (Kaetlyn), Shaina Eckhouse, Damon Steele (Michele), Nathan Schiller, and Bailey Kay; six great-grandchildren, Zoè, Oliver, Ben, James, Frances, Emory, Ethan, Mason, and Aubrey; along with several sisters-in-law, nieces, nephews, cousins, and friends.
+She is survived by her children, Debbie Hubbard (Selby) of Normal, Illinois, Pamela Steele of Godfrey, Illinois, and Cheryl Kay (John) of Clearwater, Florida; six grandchildren, D.J.
+Hubbard (Katie), Dan Hubbard (Kaetlyn), Shaina Eckhouse, Damon Steele (Michele), Nathan Schiller, and Bailey Kay; nine great grandchildren, Zoè, Oliver, Ben, James, Frances, Emory, Ethan, Mason, and Aubrey; along with several sisters-in-law, nieces, nephews, cousins, and friends.

 Memorials may be made to or the .